Andy Oppenheimer: Published work

-His first book IRA: The Bombs and the Bullets – A History of Deadly Ingenuity (Irish Academic Press, 2008) covers 150 years of strategic, tactical, and operational details, with penetrating analysis of the IRA's mission, doctrine, targeting, and acquisition of weapons and explosives.
+His first book IRA: The Bombs and the Bullets – A History of Deadly Ingenuity was published in 2008.
+It analyses the IRA's mission, doctrine, targeting, and acquisition of weapons and explosives.

-He has since published two science-fiction novels on Amazon – Fields of Orion (I): An Odyssey (2019) and Fields of Orion (II) The Mission (2020) - with the strong themes of bomb disposal, heroism, terrorism, and first contact.
+He has since published two science-fiction novels on Amazon: Fields of Orion (I): An Odyssey (2019) and Fields of Orion (II) The Mission (2020).

 In 2021 he published Stars of Orion: An Astronomy Special: a collection of photos and stories of the Constellation Orion by 45 amateur and professional astronomers.

-Hosting the book as Orion the Hunter, he draws on experience working for Omni (magazine) from 1978 to 1983 with Patrick Moore and from a love of cosmology and Greek mythology.
+He published the science fiction novel Orion: The Hunter's Story in 2024.

 Music

 Andy Oppenheimer is also a singer-songwriter of electronic pop music since the early 1980s, when he formed Oppenheimer Analysis (OA) with producer Martin Lloyd (aka Analysis, d.
 2013).
-They released the tape-only album New Mexico in 1982, which grew to have a following with the emerging cassette culture.
-In 2005 Oppenheimer Analysis re-formed and an EP of early material was the first release by the New York-based Minimal Wave label.
-'The Devil's Dancers' is a hallmark electro track played in clubs and online DJ playlists.
+They released the tape-only album New Mexico in 1982.

+In 2005 OA re-formed and an EP of early material, Oppenheimer Analysis, was the first release by the New York-based Minimal Wave label, with a release of the 1982 New Mexico album.
+The Oppenheimer Analysis EP entered its fifth re-pressing in 2023.
+From 2006 to 2013, OA played live in Germany, Belgium, and London.

 Oppenheimer also wrote and sang from 2010 to 2015 as Touching the Void with veteran producer Mark Warner (of Rossetti's Compass and formerly of the 1980s band Sudeten Creche) and released an album, Love, Longing and Loss in 2015.
 He continues to create songs as Oppenheimer MkII with producer Mahk Rumbae (of experimental electronic band Mitra Mitra).
-Oppenheimer MkII released their first album The Presence of the Abnormal in 2012 and an EP, Out in the Field, on Northern Irish record label TONN Recordings in 2021.
+Oppenheimer MkII released their first album The Presence of the Abnormal in 2012, which was re-released on vinyl in 2023 on German label Minimalkombinat, and an EP, Out in the Field, on Northern Irish record label TONN Recordings in 2021.
+He has played live as Oppenheimer MkII at music festivals in Germany and Poland and performs at clubs in Vienna and London.
+In 2023, also released by TONN Recordings, Oppenheimer produced an album continuing the Orion theme, Songs From A Constellation, in collaboration with Northern Irish electro musician and producer Crystalline Stricture.

 Oppenheimer has also painted pictures from childhood and his surrealist works were featured in several exhibitions in London in the late 1990s.
 His main pastime is archery, shooting at clubs in London and Brighton.